Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 Endothelial Keratoplasty

-This procedure involves removing the diseased endothelial tissue and replacing it with healthy donor tissue.
-There are two types of Endothelial Keratoplasty procedures, DSEK or Descemet Stripping Endothelial Keratoplasty and DMEK or Descemet Membrane Endothelial Keratoplasty.
+This procedure involves removing diseased endothelial tissue and replacing it with healthy donor tissue.
+There are two types of Endothelial Keratoplasty procedures: DSEK, or Descemet Stripping Endothelial Keratoplasty, and DMEK, or Descemet Membrane Endothelial Keratoplasty.

 Anterior Lamellar Keratoplasty

-This procedure involves removing the diseased tissue from the front corneal layers and replacing it with healthy donor tissue.
-There are two types of lamellar keratoplasty, depending on the depth of the corneal tissue damage: Superficial Anterior Lamellar Keratoplasty or SALK and Deep Anterior Lamellar Keratoplasty.
+This procedure involves removing diseased tissue from the front corneal layers and replacing it with healthy donor tissue.
+Depending on the depth of the corneal tissue damage, there are two types of lamellar keratoplasty: Superficial Anterior Lamellar Keratoplasty (SALK) and Deep Anterior Lamellar Keratoplasty.

 cornea transplant surgery